 IMAGE CREDITS ART SKOOL CO-OP.
 Poster by Sophia Kosmaoglou.
 [SYMPOSIUM] #20 Foucault: Of Other Spaces.
 Flyer by Dasha Loyko.
 Daniel Clowes Art School Confidential.
 Eightball #7, Nov 1991.

 Occasionally on the last Saturday of the month when we head out to visit exhibitions and have a critical discussion on route.
-This is a free event, donations to cover our expenses are welcome.
 Anyone can volunteer to curate the crawl, if you’re interested please download the infosheet for more information.

 Mayfair to Fitzrovia: Joy, Dance, Magic – Three Artist Films